We do our bit

 We adopt HMRC’s Code of Practice for Banks, and collaborate openly and honestly with them.
 We’ll be proactive in our discussions with HMRC and strive to meet all deadlines they set.

-Applicable from April 2019.
-The Board of Atom Bank plc intend that publication of this strategy fulfils its obligations per Per Paragraph 22(2) Schedule 19 FA16 for the period ended 31 March 2020
+This strategy, approved by the Board of Atom Bank plc, fulfils the obligations per paragraph 22(2) Schedule 19 FA16 for the year ended 31 March 2024.